gnosis/dappcon-website/src/pages/index-page.md

 statsSentence2: >-
   Be part of an environment where blockchain comes to life, from ticket selling to talk curation.
+dappsTextLC: '\[Submit](https://dappcon.io) your Dapp to be part of DappCon'
+dappsTextRC: >-
+  Apply directly with a use case to leverage your Dapp during the conference and test it with 700+ participants!
 stats:
   firstStat:
     description: attendees